jbottum/t5pat/langchain_markdown20.md

 ### Python Virtual Environment

-You may want to create and use a python virual environment.
+You may want to create and use a python virtual environment.
 When using a python virtual enviornment, you will be running the code within a virtual environment, which ensures that the dependencies are isolated and avoiding conflicts with other Python packages.
 Additionallly, without it, you may have to run your python script using a "python3" command rather than just "python".
 To create your python virtual environment on a Mac, please run these commands.
 ```
 python3 -m venv env
 ```